 Many people use essential oil diffusers simply to add a pleasant background fragrance to a room.
 But for practitioners of aromatherapy, the use of different essences goes beyond simple air-freshening.

 There are a number of health and wellness benefits associated with different blends of herbal and floral scents.
-Although we cannot verify or endorse any health claims made by manufacturers, here are some common benefits many users claim to experience with essential oil diffusers.
+Although health claims made by manufacturers are not independently verified, here are some common benefits many users claim to experience with essential oil diffusers.

 Familiar aromas, such as the smell of pine during the holidays or the scent of cookies baking, can evoke an emotional response.
 Other scents, such as peppermint and spearmint, can create a positive, fresh atmosphere in the room.
 Many professionals use mood-elevating oils to calm anxious patients or clients.